rhysd/actionlint/docs/checks.md

 actionlint checks inputs of many popular actions such as `actions/checkout@v3`.
 It checks

-- some input is required by the action but it not set at `with:`
+- some input is required by the action but it is not set at `with:`
-- input set at `with:` is not defined in the action (this commonly occurs by typo)
+- input set at `with:` is not defined in the action (this commonly occurs by a typo)

-this is done by checking `with:` section items with a small database collected at building `actionlint` binary. actionlint can check popular actions without fetching any `action.yml` of the actions from remote so that it can run efficiently.
+this is done by checking `with:` section items with a small database collected at building `actionlint` binary. actionlint can check popular actions without fetching any `action.yml` of the actions from the remote so that it can run efficiently.

-Note that it only supports the case of specifying major version like `actions/checkout@v3`.
+Note that it only supports the case of specifying major versions like `actions/checkout@v3`.
 Fixing version of action like `actions/checkout@v3.0.2` and using the HEAD of action like `actions/checkout@main` are not supported for now.

 So far, actionlint supports more than 100 popular actions The data set is embedded at [`popular_actions.go`](../popular_actions.go)